-U Configuring the guaranteed minimum bandwidth and limited maximum bandwidth for a queue
+2 Configuring the guaranteed minimum bandwidth and limited maximum bandwidth for a queue

-Command qos queue [ucast mcast] queue-id bandwidth { minimum maximum } bandwidth Parameter Description queue [ucast mcast]: queue ucast configures the guaranteed minimum bandwidth or limited maximum bandwidth for devices that allow for configuring the unicast queue bandwidth limit; queue mcast configures the guaranteed minimum bandwidth or limited maximum bandwidth for devices that allow for configuring the multicast queue bandwidth limit; queue configures the guaranteed minimum bandwidth or limited Command Mode Interface configuration mode Usage Guide -
+Command qos queue [ ucast mcast ] queue-id bandwidth { minimum maximum } bandwidth Parameter ueue [ ucast mcast ]: queue ucast configures the guaranteed minimum bandwidth or limited Description maximum bandwidth for devices that allow for configuring the unicast queue bandwidth limit; queue mcast configures the guaranteed minimum bandwidth or limited maximum bandwidth for devices that allow for configuring the multicast queue bandwidth limit; queue configures the guaranteed minimum bandwidth or limited maximum bandwidth for devices that allow for configuring both the unicast and multicast queue bandwidth limits. queue-id: Indicates the queue ID to be configured, ranging from 1 to 8.